Azure/azure-functions-templates/Functions.Templates/Templates/SqlInputBinding-CSharp/readme.md

 # SQL Input Binding - C<span>#</span>

-The `SQL Input Binding` makes it incredibly easy to take a SQL query to run on a provided object and returns the output of the query
+The `SQL Input Binding` makes it easy to take a SQL query to run on a provided object and returns the output of the query

 ## How it works